Agnitus: Empowering Parents and Teachers through Insightful Learning Tools

 Discovery

-1. Awareness: Help parents easily track weekly learning progress.
+1. Awareness: Help parents easily track weekly learning progress, with the ability to access detailed report cards when needed

 2. Control: Enable teachers and parents to personalize learning through easy toggles and frequency settings.